-Argenx’s Myasthenia Gravis Drug Shows Positive Results in Late-Stage Trial
+Argenx’s Myasthenia Gravis Drug, Efgartigimod, Shows Positive Results in Late-Stage Trial

 MG is a rare and chronic autoimmune disease marked by IgG antibodies disrupting communication between nerves and muscles.
 It results in potentially life-threatening muscle weakness.
 If it affects the muscles responsible for breathing, it can be life-threatening.